 Click below to see the full interview with Megyn:

 But that line doesn't work if your pen's filled with White-Out.
-A year ago I quoted Andrew Stiles:
+Five years ago I quoted Andrew Stiles:

 Journalists: These French journalists are so brave!